woody-bfdi-irl/woody-bfdi-irl/README.md

  ⸝⸝ iwec doubles . i usually shy away and hide / go nonverb when around them , but its still kinda nice to meet you as a double .

- ⸝⸝ never , EVER call me by my real name if you know me .
+ ⸝⸝ if u dont c×h i will be very sad/hj . im usually offtab / afk so best bet is to w2i all the time unless im visibly ontab . :-)

  ⸝⸝ dni reality checkers .

- ⸝⸝ if youre in the osc fandom PLEASE interact !! it would be lovely to talk with you :)
+ ⸝⸝ if youre in the osc fandom PLEASE interact !! it would be lovely to talk with you :3

  ⸝⸝ please gift me any woody skins !!/nf i LOOVE having gifts ^q^